MessagePack-CSharp/MessagePack-CSharp/README.md

 Object Serialization
 ---
-MessagePack for C# can serialze your own `Class` or `Struct`.
+MessagePack for C# can serialze your own public `Class` or `Struct`.
 Serialization target must marks `[MessagePackObject]` and `[Key]`.
 Key type can choose int or string.
 If key type is int, serialized format is used array.
 If key type is string, serialized format is used map.
 If you define `[MessagePackObject(keyAsPropertyName: true)]`, does not require `KeyAttribute`.

 ```csharp
 [MessagePackObject]